 Blueberry muffins are a classic recipe

-Blueberry muffins have been one of my favourite muffins for years.
-They are such a classic recipe that I am sure most people have tried them if not heard of them.
+Blueberry muffins have been one of my favourite muffins for as long as I can remember.
+They are such a classic recipe that I am sure most people have tried them; if not heard of them.

 The blueberries add a lovely burst of sweetness to the deliciously soft and fluffy muffins.
 Great for breakfast or at any time of the day!

 What is the difference between a muffin and a cupcake?

 Muffins and cupcakes are both delicious but do have differences!

 Cupcakes tend to have a topping such as buttercream whereas muffins are usually plain or with a simple crumb topping.
 My Rhubarb Crumble Muffins are an example of this.

 When making cupcakes you don’t want to fill the cases as you want a flat top to make decorating them easier.
 With muffins a domed top is encouraged!

 Cupcakes are fluffiest when the eggs and butter have been creamed together thoroughly.
 Muffins are fluffiest when they have been mixed as little as possible.